By Megan Hale. Last Updated 4th July 2025.

 - Equipment required to cope with your injuries, such as specialist kitchen or bathing equipment or a specially adapted car.

-- Care costs if it relates to managing bodily functions or food preparation.
+- Care costs relating to managing bodily functions or food preparation.

 - Supervision costs to prevent a substantial danger to yourself or others.